InfraKiwi/kiwi-provider/docs/core/recipes.md

 # Recipes

 Recipes define which tasks are executed on which hosts.
-They are a fundamental core block of the `10infra-config` project.
+They are a fundamental core block of the `kiwi-config` project.

 TODO 2
 TODO